-- Know that a person who initially desires sex has the right to change their mind at any time, and you are obligated to respect that decision.
+- Know that individuals who initially desire sex have the right to change their minds at any time, and you are obligated to respect that decision.
 While you may not be able to control your sexual desires, you CAN control your actions.

-- Don’t assume that a person wants to have sex with you just because of the way they dress or that they may flirt with you.
-Also, don’t assume that just because a person has had sex with you before, they are willing to have sex again.
+- Do not assume that a person wants to have sex with you just because of the way they dress or that they may flirt with you.
+Also, do not assume that just because a person has had sex with you before, they are willing to have sex again.

-- Realize that a person can consent to kissing or other sexual activity WITHOUT consenting to intercourse and/or oral sex.
+- Realize that a person can consent to kissing or other sexual activity WITHOUT consenting to intercourse, oral sex, and/or other sexual activity.